 First glimpse of rare Peruvian animals revealed in camera trap footage

-A series of remarkable new camera trap videos has revealed the first ever footage of a critically endangered bird, the Sira Currasow, and has confirmed the presence of the vulnerable spectacled bear, on which the children’s character Paddington Bear is based, in the Sira Communal Reserve of Peru.
+A series of remarkable new camera trap videos reveal the first ever footage of a critically endangered bird, the Sira currasow.
+The images come from a project in the Sira Communal Reserve of Peru, co-led by Institute researcher Andy Whitworth together with Andy Beirne at the University of Exeter.
+It has also confirmed the presence of the vulnerable spectacled bear, on which the children’s character Paddington Bear is based.

 A series of remarkable new camera trap videos has revealed the first ever footage of a critically endangered bird, the Sira Currasow, and has confirmed the presence of the vulnerable spectacled bear, on which the children’s character Paddington Bear is based, in the Sira Communal Reserve of Peru.
 The hidden cameras also captured 30 species of mammals including jaguar, giant anteater, Brazilian tapir and puma.